Skip to content

 The problem

 While Jitsi effectively addresses privacy and performance needs and offers a wealth of advanced features, its lack of a user-friendly interface poses a significant barrier for standard users.
-Research revealed that 40% of user pain points stemmed from the complexity of the user interface, making it difficult for non-technical users to access and utilize the platform effectively.
+A key finding: 40% of user pain points are due to a complex user interface for non-technical users, who fear of “breaking something” by mistake.

 The solution

-The solution involved designing a completely new, user-friendly interface tailored to meet the needs of elderly users, with the premise that “if it works for older adults, it works for everyone.”
-Drawing inspiration from familiar tangible elements, such as the design of classic tube TVs with intuitive buttons, the redesign aimed to simplify interactions and build user confidence.
+The solution involved designing a brand new user-friendly interface tailored to meet the needs of elderly users, with the premise that “if it works for the elderly, it´ll work for everyone.”
+To simplify interactions and foster user confidence, the redesign adopted familiar and tangible designs such as those found on classic tube TVs.

 Video Summary